coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 .. flag:: Cumulativity Weak Constraints

-This option, on by default, causes "weak" constraints to be produced when comparing universes in an irrelevant position.
+When set, which is the default, causes "weak" constraints to be produced when comparing universes in an irrelevant position.
 Processing weak constraints is delayed until minimization time.
 A weak constraint between `u` and `v` when neither is smaller than the other and